roffatech/Excel/README.md

 ________________________________________________________________
 The formula assumes 10 digits and any combination of non-digits to create a value in (999) 999-9999 format, which I will call the 'nice' format.
+This is commonly used in the US, and other countries in the so-called North American Numbering Plan (NANP).

+On a side note, calling any country that is part of the North American Numbering Plan (NANP) from the US is the done the same way as making a domestic long-distance call.
+No international exit code
+(like 011) is needed.

+So the 'nice' format would be valid for Canada, Jamaica, and the Dominican Republic for example.

 The formula was created using a Claude.ai prompt.